yohannzaoui/Projet6-SnowTricks/README.md

 - Clone or download the repository into your environment. https://github.com/yohannzaoui/Projet6-SnowTricks.git

-- Change the.env file with your parameters DataBase
+- Change the .env file with your parameters DataBase and Email